Prince Henry the Navigator: Origin of the "Navigator" nickname

 Henry's tomb in the Monastery of Batalha.

 Cenotaph at the National Pantheon in Lisbon.

 No one used the nickname "Henry the Navigator" to refer to Prince Henry during his lifetime or in the following three centuries.
-The term was coined by two nineteenth-century German historians: Heinrich Schaefer and Gustave de Veer.
-Later on it was made popular by two British authors who included it in the titles of their biographies of the prince: Henry Major in 1868 and Raymond Beazley in 1895.
+The term was coined by two nineteenth-century German historians, Heinrich Schaefer and Gustave de Veer.
+It was later popularized by two British authors who included it in the titles of their biographies of the prince: Henry Major in 1868 and Raymond Beazley in 1895.

-Contrary to his brothers, Prince Henry was not praised for his intellectual gifts by his contemporaries.
+Unlike his brothers, Prince Henry was not praised for his intellectual gifts by his contemporaries.
 It was only later chroniclers such as João de Barros and Damião de Góis who attributed him a scholarly character and an interest for cosmography.
 The myth of the "Sagres school" allegedly founded by Prince Henry was created in the 18th century, mainly by Samuel Purchas and Abbé Prévost.
 In nineteenth-century Portugal, the idealized vision of Prince Henry as a putative pioneer of exploration and science reached its apogee.

-Legacy
+Death and legacy

+Henry died on the 13th of November 1460, being initially buried in the Church of Saint Mary of Lagos before being subsequently moved to the Monastery of Batalha, where his tomb remains, inscribed by his motto "Talant de bien faire".

 Henry is depicted in the Monument of the Discoveries located in Lisbon, featured in the front of the monument.

 In 1994, the Prince Henry Society in conjunction with the Portuguese government gifted Prince Henry the Navigator Park in New Bedford, Massachusetts.

 From 1996 until Portugal's adoption of euro in 2002, he was depicted on the obverse of the largest denomination (10,000) note of the Portuguese escudo.